 Believe it or not, empirical science looks at this idea

-It looks like there is another category of these kind of quotations, one that is embedded in empirical science, rather than arising from faith, religion, spirituality, mysticism, or personal narrative.
+It looks like there is another category of these kind of quotations, one that is embedded in skeptical, empirical science, rather than arising from faith, religion, spirituality, mysticism, or personal narrative.
 We begin with a unique entry, about which I've written elsewhere.
 It's clearly describing the infinite sphere whose circumference is nowhere, but it goes into great detail from a scientific perspective.
 It also talks about the several dimensions between our normal frame and this "absolute" frame, and even suggests how the absolute frame may be accessed, perhaps through some form of meditation.
-Because of its great detail on the nature of the infinite sphere and its scientific frame, it's worth presenting in all of that detail.
+Because of its great detail on the nature of the infinite sphere in a scientific frame, which is talking about how the infinite sphere permeates everywhere simultaneously as a condition of perfect "rest", it's worth presenting in all of that detail.

 The second item, from Brian Murarescu, is the first one to give a clear, experential reference to the infinite sphere which is everywhere and nowhere.
-It is this simple, accessible, description which brings all of the others into a realm that makes them more real, accessible.
+It is this simple, accessible, description which makes the other references more real, rather than being just a philosophical or mathematical idea.
 This reference was one of a few hundred similar experiences well-documented during a study by Johns Hopkins.
-Johns Hopkins scientists are bringing "high standards of scholarly competence" to the unambiguous point that some mind-altering substances in a single experience can cause a profoundly positive transformation in the lives of the person with the experience.
-And further, people with such an experience can remember it years later as the most -- or one of the most -- meaningful moment of their entire lives, consistently because it has brought them into awareness with the oneness of everything.
+Johns Hopkins scientists are bringing, in their words, "high standards of scholarly competence" to the unambiguous point that some mind-altering substances in a single experience can cause a profoundly positive transformation in the lives of the person with the experience, with no negative side effects.
+And further, people with such an experience will remember it years later as one of the most meaningful moments of their entire lives, consistently because it has brought them into awareness with the oneness of everything.
+Thus there are hundreds of clinically-studied references to this idea of an infinite oneness that is everywhere.
 It is a strange combination; science and mind-altering substances bringing empirical reproducibility to the study of interacting with the oneness that is everywhere.
+Note that Murarescu intentionally never used any mind-altering substances himself, because he wanted to remain objective in his research.
+Also, note the reference to "dissolution of the self," quite similar to what I described above, which appears in the 2nd item.
+The sixth and seventh items below are perhaps the most remarkable within the scientific context because these are from cosmologists and physicists talking about how difficult it is to describe things like the Big Bang and subatomic quanta of energy.
+Yet, what they say overlaps what all these mystics have been saying for centuries, speaking with familiar paradoxical phrases like "there is no center or edge to the explosion."

 - "Infinity is a mirrored extension from one imagined point in the universe to every other imagined point, and back again to that same point from every other imagined point.
 Infinity is zero simultaneously multiplied and divided by zero, forever and forever." -- Walter Russell, Mirrors and Lens of Cosmic Cinema, 20th Century